kubernetes-sigs/node-feature-discovery/docs/advanced/master-commandline-reference.md

 The `-extra-label-ns` flag specifies a comma-separated list of allowed feature label namespaces.
-By default, nfd-master only allows creating labels in the default `feature.node.kubernetes.io` label namespace.
-This option can be used to allow vendor-specific namespaces for custom labels from the local and custom feature sources.
+By default, nfd-master only allows creating labels in the default `feature.node.kubernetes.io` label namespace and its sub-namespaces (e.g. `vendor.feature.node.kubernetes.io`).
+This option can be used to allow other vendor or application specific namespaces for custom labels from the local and custom feature sources.

 The same namespace control and this flag applies Extended Resources (created with `-resource-labels`), too.